apache/spark/docs/sql-data-sources-jdbc.md

     <td><code>url</code></td>
     <td>(none)</td>
     <td>
       The JDBC URL of the form <code>jdbc:subprotocol:subname</code> to connect to.
-The source-specific connection properties may be specified in the URL. e.g., <code>jdbc:postgresql://localhost/test?user=fred&password=secret</code>
+The source-specific connection properties may be specified in the URL. e.g., <code>jdbc:postgresql://localhost/test?user=fred&password=secret</code>.
+      Note that when the database is MariaDB, `mariadb` subprotocol does not apply, please use `mysql` subprotocol.
     </td>
     <td>read/write</td>
   </tr>